vinhyenvodoi98/dapp-encouragement/README.md

 This is a demo of communication between two independent chains.

-You first need to follow the above "Advanced" instructions to familiarise yourself with the demo and ensure you have all the prerequisites.
+You first should follow the above "One Chain" instructions to familiarise yourself with the demo and ensure you have all the prerequisites.

 Next, check out the relayer branch: